ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 If you have set-up the mqtt server

 ### b) Trying to send some commands
 Try to connect to : `http://IP-OF-YOUR-BOARD/filtration?param=1`.
 This is the command to activate the filtration.
 You should receive a response of this form : `{"return_value": 0, "id": "", "name": "", "hardware": "esp32", "connected": true}`.
-You can turn it of by sending `http://IP-OF-YOUR-BOARD/filtration?param=0`.
+You can turn it off by sending `http://IP-OF-YOUR-BOARD/filtration?param=0`.

 The list of the available command is :
 - `http://IP-OF-YOUR-BOARD/filtration?param=0` or `http://IP-OF-YOUR-BOARD/filtration?param=1` -> will enable or disable the filtration.